azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Energy/Demand Forecasting/Energy Demand Forecast Technical Deployment Guide/README.md

 First validate event hub by following the steps in [Check Event Hub](#check-event-hub).

+Next, start the stream analytics jobs.

+-   Navigate to ***portal.azure.com*** and login in to your account.

+-   On the left tab click ***Resource groups***

+-   Click the resource group created earlier ***energytemplate\_resourcegroup***

+-   Click on each stream analytics job and on the pane that appears, click the ***Start*** button at the top of the page.

+-   In the newly opened blade on the right, click the ***Start*** button at the bottom left corner.

-Next, validate that the stream analytics job related to storage is working by following the steps in [Check Stream Jobs](#check-stream-jobs) for the energytemplateasablob job.
+Validate that the stream analytics job related to storage is working by following the steps in [Check Stream Jobs](#check-stream-jobs) for the energytemplateasablob job.

 Finally, validate that the files are being created in the storage account by following these steps: